How to Change a Kitchen Tap in 8 Simple Steps

 Now that you’ve undergone through the nightmarish process of removing a kitchen tap, it’s time for you to get your new one fitted.
 Here is how:

-- Step #1.
-Clean the mounting surface – Clean the surface where your old kitchen tap used to be.
+Clean the surface where your old kitchen tap used to be.
 Some buildup may be harder to remove, so take your time.
 Don’t use any harsh chemicals or brushes, so you don’t damage the area.

-- Step #2.
-Mount the new kitchen tap – As we said earlier, to install a kitchen tap is far easier than removing one.
+As we said earlier, to install a kitchen tap is far easier than removing one.
 So, if you’ve bought a standard individual pilar or a bridge combination one, you should apply about 5 layers of PTFE tape to the mains connection lower threads beforehand.
 Wrap the tape in a clockwise direction to secure it the right way.
 Once done with that, you can fit your new tap.
 Most models come with pre-fitted hoses, and if yours aren’t, grab the manufactures’ manual and connect them yourself.
 Then, feed the mains connections hoses through the hole you’ve made for the previous tap.
 You can get someone to help you out by holding the tap into place.
 It shouldn’t rotate as you are handling the hoses underneath the sink.
 Finally, screw the retaining nut by hand and secure it tightly with the same pair of adjustable pliers you used to remove the old unit.
 If you suspect that your new unit is too heavy for your sink, better install a tap brace.
 It’s a small, additional investment that saves you a lot of trouble.

-- Step #3.
-Reconnect the mains supply – We are close to the finish line.
+We are close to the finish line.
 To reconnect the mains supply, start the threads by hand to avoid cross-threading.
 Most tap units have a thread length standard with the existing connection alignment assured.
 So, when you’ve started the thread, tighten it but don’t overdo it.
 Screw-in the connector nuts to the mains pipe connections or fitted isolator valves.
 Then tighten once more with an adjustable open-ended spanner.
 Make sure to hold on to the connector or valve to eliminate excess pressure.
 That’s it – now what’s left is to…

-- Step #4.
-Turn on the water supply – Now that you’ve installed everything, it’s time to turn on the water supply.
+Now that you’ve installed everything, it’s time to turn on the water supply.
 All you have to do is adjust the isolating valve to its original position or turn on the water from the stopcock.
 Test the tap by turning it on and check the hoses for leaks and drips.
 If everything is fine – congratulations!
 You’ve replaced your kitchen tap successfully!
 Give yourself a pat on the back!